goncalor/SLAE64/5/readme.markdown

     |     `===< 0x004000f5      78ef           js 0x4000e6
     \           0x004000f7      ffe6           jmp rsi

 RAX is set to 9, which corresponds to [`mmap`][man_2_mmap], which purpose is to "map or unmap files or devices into memory".
 The first argument is `NULL` so the kernel chooses the address at which to create the mapping.
 The second argument is the length of the mapping, which here is 4 kB.
-The third arguemnt is the memory protection for the mapping.
+The third argument is the memory protection for the mapping.
 By looking at `/usr/include/asm-generic/mman-common.h` we know this mapping has `PROT_READ`, `PROT_WRITE` and `PROT_EXEC`, so basically full permissions which corresponds to `0x7`.
 I'm not sure why `0x1007` is being used instead.
 Maybe not clearing RDX is an optimisation because the syscall doesn't look into higher bytes of RDX.

 The fourth argument is `0x22` which looking at `/usr/include/asm-generic/mman-common.h` and `/usr/include/linux/mman.h` we find to be `MAP_ANONYMOUS|MAP_PRIVATE`.
 Since `MAP_ANONYMOUS` is used `fd` is ignored (according to the manual) so you can notice R8 is not initialised.
 And finally the last argument, the offset, is set to zero.
 At this point I have no idea what this mapping will be used for.
 Note that on failure `mmap` returns -1 and the shellcode checks for that and calls `exit` in that event.